michaelaworetan/michaelaworetan/README.md

 ## 💼 Experience

-- **African Institute of Technology and Innovation -AITI **
-  *Role:* Backend Developer Intern
+- African Institute of Technology and Innovation -AITI *Role:* Backend Developer Intern

 ## 🌱 I’m currently learning

 ## 📫 Let's Connect!

 Feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/michael-aworetan-a3711a207/).
-I'm always open to collaborations and new opportunities! 😊
+I'm always open to collaborations and new opportunities!

 <!---